SoRachna/TaskManagement/README.md

 	ii. .printAdminReport( ): A function inside the AdminFuncion class that takes the initiative to generate all the existing projects and tasks after the admin ends the implementation of creating or adding them. iii. .handleUseActions( ): A function inside the RegularUserFunction class that gives the user access to implement view and update their task as well as its status.
 #### --> Folder User
+	To access files in "Use" directory, navigate to:
 ##### 1. Classes
 ###### a.
 User (Superclass)
 	An abstract superclass class that has two objects, username and password.
 The reason that set User as a superclass is that we expect to have multiple types of users using our program for example we have admin and regular user.
 As for the abstract class, since all the users need to log in before using our application therefore we use the abstract method to make sure all the subclasses that inherit from the superclass need to also implement login.